 Semantic Search

 Instead of relying on exact keyword matches, semantic search understands the intent and contextual meaning behind a user's query.
 Vector databases store embeddings of text data, allowing search engines to retrieve results that are semantically similar, even if they don't share the same keywords.
 This leads to more relevant and accurate search experiences.
-Learn more about the underlying key concepts that make this possible.

 Recommendation Systems